echo2echo/hosts.deny/README.md

 See line 94 of deny.pl and change the IP Address to your home & work addresses

-Enter cron entries as root as follows to update every 30 seconds
+Enter cron entries as root as follows to update /etc/hosts.deny file every 30 seconds

     * * * * * /home/user/cron-hosts-deny.bash
     * * * * * sleep 30; /home/name/cron-hosts-deny.bash

-To see the number of IPs blocked check occasionally
+To see the number of IPs blocked check occasionally...

       $ wc -l /erc/hosts.deny